How We Teach and Learn

 Language Arts

-Just as in math, we split kids into small group based on skill development.
+Just as in math, we split kids into small groups based on skill development.
 This means not all kids are working at their grade level.
 The following list will give you an idea of skill development through the years.

 In Kinder-2nd grade, students typically focus on: